Muhhammeddadell/THEBIKERS/thedoctor/thedoctor/README.md

-# New SE305 MVC PHP Framework
+# New Web Development MVC PHP Framework

-This document MVC for SE305 course at MIU.
+This document MVC for SWE230 course at MIU.

 ## Description